 In order to ensure that the boat's seat cushions remain in good condition you are advised to always use the canopy or harbour cover when raining.
 Although they are made of water resistant material, their seams can let water in.
 It is advisable to protect the cushions by spraying them with Sunbrella -spray.
 If the cushions remain damp for any length of time, they may grow mouldy and become damaged.
-If the mattresses get wet, the fabric can be removed by unzipping the mattress and it can dried, for instance, in the sun, at room temperature or in a sauna (50°C).
+If the mattresses get wet, the fabric can be removed by unzipping the mattress and it can be dried, for instance, in the sun or at room temperature.
 The warranty does not cover cushions spoilt by rain or dampness.